semantic-release/wordpress/README.md

 ### Versioning

-**Version in your plugin / theme must be set to 0.0.0 for this plugin to work**

 Plugin will automatically replace versions in your main file (for plugins) and the ``style.css`` file (for themes).
 We follow the WordPress codex, so your plugin file must have the same slug as the plugin folder.